mcedica/nuxeo-openshift-s2i-play/README.md

 oc new-project deploynuxeo
 ```

 2. Security constraints.
-If the Dockerfile for the base builder image does not contain an USER 1000- , the build fails fails on run ALLOWED_UIDS.
+If the Dockerfile for the base builder image does not contain an USER 1000- , the build fails on run ALLOWED_UIDS.
 This should fix the problem:
- https://docs.openshift.org/latest/creating_images/guidelines.html#openshift-specific-guidelines  ( section Support Arbitrary User IDs), but it does not work :)
+ https://docs.openshift.org/latest/creating_images/guidelines.html#openshift-specific-guidelines  ( section Support Arbitrary User IDs), but I did not manage to make it work:)

  Temporary fix:
  ```